tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@cmcodes1/index.md

 ## something interesting about you?

+I am an INTJ.
+National Youth Parliament Speaker.
+I lead a community of 10k+ developers.
 Going hard on mobile app dev with React Native.
-I lead a community of 8k+ developers.

 ### help I need?

-It would be good if someone tells me how to do auth for apps.
+It would be good if someone recommends me some books on JS.

 ### how to contact me?